chrisraro/inventory-system/README.md

 For user management issues:
 1. Ensure you're logged in as an admin user
+2. Check that the "User Management" link appears in the sidebar
-2. Navigate to Admin → User Management
+3. Navigate to Admin → User Management
-3. Check that the user management page loads correctly
+4. Check that the user management page loads correctly

 ## Contributing